lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping-test/process-mapping-test.md

 Now your turn to try!

 ## Excercise 2
- You will map your Milestones and Indentifier to an existing integration.
-The Integration you will use is called Order Processing Lab.
-You will move your draft model into a configured model state and then active model state.
+ You will test you mapping and then view the results of the order in the created Console and Dashboard.

 ### Task 1: Test Mapping
 Open the "Order Processing Lab" in Test.
 Either use the file named exercise-first-instance.json